-A German magazine promotes propaganda about 'savage black' French soldiers taking off with white local women
+A picture in the satirical German magazine 'Kladderadatsch' shows a 'savage black' French soldier taking off with a local white women

 It was a politically-calculated move to use racism to discredit the Versailles Treaty that blamed Germany for World War I and exacted massive reparations.
 The hope was that international solidarity with Germany would be re-established based on common prejudices.